Macapuno: Characteristics

-It is impossible to distinguish macapuno seeds from normal seeds from the external appearance of the fruits.
+It is impossible to distinguish macapuno seeds from normal seeds based on the external appearance of the fruits.
 The only way to ascertain if a seed has the macapuno phenotype is to open it.

 Normal coconut flesh mostly consists of galactomannan as a source of energy.
 In the development process, this substrate is degraded into two sub-components, galactose and mannose.
 In macapuno, the enzyme for degrading this substrate, α-D-galactosidase, is not active.
 Hence, the endosperm fails to nourish the embryo, resulting in a collapsed embryo.
 Besides this enzyme, a couple of other enzymes are also suspected of being involved in the development of this trait: sucrose synthase and stearoyl acyl carrier protein desaturase.

-Macapuno coconuts have a higher sucrose proportion (92% of total sugar) and contain more total amino acids compared with young mature coconuts.
+Kopyor coconuts have a higher sucrose proportion (92% of total sugar) and contain more total amino acids compared with young mature coconuts.
 The lipid content in the flesh is also lower compared to young mature coconut flesh.
-In addition to the higher content of citric and malic acids, all these properties may contribute to the taste of macapuno flesh.
+In addition to the higher content of citric and malic acids, all these properties may contribute to the taste of kopyor flesh.

 Macapuno are classified into three types (I, II, and III), depending on how much the soft endosperm fills the seeds.

 Cause

 The macapuno phenotype is believed to be controlled by a recessive gene (m) expressed as a homozygous condition in wild macapuno-bearing palms.
-This would explain why naturally-occurring macapuno palms bear both macapuno seeds and normal seeds, as pure macapuno palms would be impossible in the wild.
+This would explain why naturally occurring macapuno palms bear both macapuno seeds and normal seeds, as pure macapuno palms would be impossible in the wild.
 Laboratory experiments have also shown that self-pollinated or cross-pollinated rescued macapuno embryos result in pure macapuno palms that have 100% macapuno seed yields, reinforcing the hypothesis.
 The presence of the dominant gene M would produce normal viable coconuts.
 The xenia effect may also play a factor in the expression of macapuno phenotypes.